BroadcomMFD/opsrexx-language-support/README.md

   - `Set Auto Enable` - Turns on the auto-enable feature for a selected rule.
   - `Reset Auto Enable` - Resets the auto-enable feature for a selected rule.
   - `Rule Facility` - Allows you to check and modify the following rule statuses: active or inactive, auto-enabled or not auto-enabled.

-The following OPS/MVS commands are available when you use an OPS/MVS REST API connection:

   - `Execute Program` - Executes an OPS/REXX program that you choose by typing parameters into an input form.

+The following OPS/MVS command is only available when you use an OPS/MVS REST API connection:

   - `Search OPSLOG Records` - Provides a table of OPSLOG records that match your specified search parameters.

  To issue OPS/MVS commands using Zowe Explorer:
   1. In the Zowe Explorer sidebar, locate the data set containing the rule or program you want to work with.
   2. Right-click the data set member you want.
 An OPS/REXX LS menu appears.
-  3. Select the command you want from the OPS/REXX LS menu.
+  3. Select the command you want.
-After a command is issued, the VS Code window displays a status message.
+After the command is issued, the VS Code window displays a status message.
 If a command fails, a detailed error message displays.

 The following video demonstrates how to issue an OPS/MVS command using Zowe Explorer: